digiltd/oh-rtd-test/Hardware-FAQ.md

 The SATA Port enables users to work around the poor I/O performance of the SD card subsystem.

+The SATA connection is the key if you want to run an openhab server on such board.
+You can switch from SD card to SATA disks like described [here](http://www.htpcguides.com/move-linux-banana-pi-sata-setup/).

+#### Performance impact

+Overall cpu load dropped from 2.x to about 0.8.
+Key to this was the reduction of I/O wait (writing to SD card) from 25% to below 5% in cpu utilization.

+So far the combination of Banana Pi and SATA SSD can be highly recommended.

+#### Power supply of SATA devices

+Be aware of power issues if you plan to use a normal (mechanical) hard disk.
+The bPi is only able to supply the 5V part of SATA power.
+Mechanical 3.5'' hard disks usually utilize 12V for the mechanical parts (disk spin motor, head control) and 5V for the electronical part.
+SATA SSD's and most 2.5'' HD's only use 5V and in general they do not require the 12V supply power to be present.
+For running an bPi with SATA SSD or 2.5'' HD the bPi-specific SATA/Power cable is sufficient in most cases.

 ### CubieBoard, ODroid, BeagleBone Black

 ![Single-Board Computers](http://www.pi-studio.eu/wp-content/uploads/2014/04/SBC_platforms_2014_04_14.jpg)